ericmdantas/goliv/README.md

 Todo:
 - Make it work with http/2 (certs are already in place);
-- Implement missing params: port, ignore, proxies, watch, root and secure;
+- Implement missing params: port, host, ignore, proxies, watch, root and secure;
 - Implement possibility to work with the `.golivrc` file;
 - Add more tests.